Bilby (film)

-Bilby is a 2018 American computer-animated short film written and directed by Liron Topaz, Pierre Perifel and JP Sans in their directorial debuts, and produced by DreamWorks Animation.
+Bilby is a 2018 American animated short film written and directed by Liron Topaz, Pierre Perifel and JP Sans in their directorial debuts, and produced by DreamWorks Animation.
 It centers on a bilby trying to protect an albatross chick from the dangers of the Australian Outback.

-A product of DreamWorks' newly created shorts program, it is based on the studio's feature film Larrikins by ToonBox Entertainment.
+A product of DreamWorks' newly created shorts program, it is based on the studio's cancelled project Larrikins.

 Plot

-In the Australian Outback, a timid bilby tries to search for food while surviving the harsh environment and evading the deadly predators that live in it.
-One day, the bilby comes across an abandoned baby albatross turned on its head.
+In the Australian Outback, a desert-dwelling bilby tries to search for fruits while he escapes from a goanna, but bilby comes across an abandoned albatross chick turned on its head.
 Taking pity on the chick, the bilby flips over the chick, which grows attached to him.
 The bilby wants nothing to do with the chick, but he can't help but abandon his mission to find more food in order to save the chick from all kinds of predators.
-Time and again, he tries to leave the chick in a new environment, only to find himself constantly trying to survive a wide variety of dangerous situations.
+Time and again, he tries to leave the chick in a new environment, only to find himself constantly trying to survive a wide variety of dangerous situations, such as facing a pack of dingoes, swimming in a lake of piranhas, passing to spiky echidnas, jumping in a lake full of crocodiles, dodging running emus, being eaten by a great white shark, escaping from a bushfire and many more.

 Finally, the bilby and chick stop at an extremely high and steep cliffside that frequently experiences gusts of rising wind.
 The exhausted bilby decides to leave the chick there, especially since he believes she's ready to fly on her own, only for her to get snatched by a white-bellied sea eagle.
 Fearful for his new friend's safety, the bilby gains the courage to jump from the cliff and attack the eagle.
 During this battle, the chick falls from its talons, leading the bilby to free-fall through the air and clutch her.
 The bilby tosses the chick safely onto the cliff's edge, while he keeps falling and gets blown back up by an updraft.
 The two friends embrace, and the chick is happy that she can finally fly.
 The film ends in a flash-forward to the now-grown albatross landing on the cliffside, where she and her friend now live with an ample supply of food.